CAESAR (spacecraft): Sample return

 The spacecraft would not land on the comet, but would momentarily contact the surface with its TAG (Touch-And-Go) robotic arm, as done by OSIRIS-REx on an asteroid, including raising the solar arrays into a Y-shaped configuration to minimize the chance of dust accumulation during contact and provide more ground clearance.
 The sampler mechanism on the arm would produce a burst of nitrogen gas to blow regolith particles into the sampler head located at the end of the arm.
-CAESAR would collect between 80 and 800 g of regolith from the comet.
+CAESAR would collect between 80–800 g of regolith from the comet.
 The maximum pebble size would be 4.5 cm.
 The system has enough compressed nitrogen gas for three samplings.

 The system would separate the volatiles from the solid substances into separate containers and preserve the samples cold for the return trip.
 The spacecraft would head back to Earth and drop off the sample in a capsule, which would re-enter Earth's atmosphere and parachute down to the surface in 2038.
 The sample-return capsule (SRC) would be provided by JAXA and its design is based upon the SRC flown on the Hayabusa and Hayabusa2 spacecraft.
 The capsule would parachute down at the Utah Test and Training Range (UTTR), and it would be transported to NASA's Johnson Space Center for curation and analyses at the laboratory called Astromaterials Research and Exploration Science Directorate (ARES).
 A small portion of the sample will also be curated at Japan's Extraterrestrial Sample Curation Center.
 Most of the sample (≥75% of the total) would be preserved for analysis by future generations of scientists.